gamersover/mathwork/mathwork/remainofchess/README.md

-# a game implemention of the remain of chess problem
+# a game implementation of the remain of chess problem